jac307/documentation-Estuary/Tutorials/English-Version/Codeworks.md

 ---

 ## 🎯 Wrap-Up:
-🔸 **Code poetry blurs the boundaries** between language, programming, and creative expression.
+🔸 **Codeworks blurs the boundaries** between language, programming, and creative expression.
 🔸 **Programming syntax can be a poetic structure**—it doesn't need to function, only to evoke meaning.
 🔸 **How else could digital language be repurposed for creative writing?**